-What is Thrive?Thrive is the nationally award-winning program that helps incoming qualified first year students develop the academic skills required to maintain the HOPE scholarship, integrate academically and socially to the university, progress toward graduation, and develop leadership skills.
+What is Thrive?Thrive is the nationally award-winning program that helps incoming qualified first year students develop the academic skills required to maintain the HOPE scholarship, integrate academically and socially to the university, progress toward graduation, and develop skills necessary to be competitive in their chosen field.
 This is a free program that offers support to students as they transition into college by offering the best of academic strategies with innovative practices of student success.

 Who is eligible?

 Students are only eligible to apply to the Thrive Scholars Program during their senior year of high school.
 Eligible students are those who: